Like and share the article here:

 Finally, when looking at the ingredients list, take note of alternative names for fragrance such as ‘parfum’ or ‘essential oils’.
 Natural doesn’t mean safe.
 There are plenty of natural ingredients that are highly sensitising – one example is linalool, a naturally occurring terpene found in a wide variety of flowers and plants.
 As a highly sensitising ingredient, we’re seeing many cases of contact allergy to linalool at present.

-Fragrance in skincare can be a nice way to elevate your routine, but it can be tricky to navigate.
+Fragrance in skincare can be a lovely way to elevate your routine, but it can be tricky to navigate.
 If you have sensitive skin or a skin condition, we recommend doing your research before introducing a new product to your routine, and opting for fragrance-free options to minimise irritation and keep your skin happy.